Home > Along the West Coast: Bastia to Ajaccio

 An extended ride is available to those who are avid cyclists, extending this stage of the tour to 85 km (53 miles).
 This option will take you north of Bastia, onto the ruggedly dramatic Cap Corse peninsula and over the Col de Santa Lucia (381 m/1,250 ft).
 Reward yourself for your efforts in St Florent by finding the best restaurant in town and treating yourself to some of the exquisite seafood dishes on the menu.

 Reluctantly wave goodbye to St Florent and its lively spirit to turn inland, cycling through the Desert des Agriates.
-Those lucky enough to take the trip in springtime will find themselves surrounded by the wild maquis (Corsican shrub) at every turn, the aromatic perfumes and bright colors dazzling the senses with some of the natural beauty Corsica is famous for.
+Those lucky enough to take the trip in springtime will find themselves surrounded by the wild maquis (a plant formation lower than a forest, very dense, consisting mainly of shrubs resistant to drought and forming thorny and inextricable thickets) at every turn, the aromatic perfumes and bright colors dazzling the senses with some of the natural beauty Corsica is famous for.

 After 30 km (19 miles) of pedaling, you will find yourself back at the coast, looking out over the water with stunning views of the red island which gives its name to Ile-Rousse harbor.
 Spend a little time enjoying the white sand beaches and laid-back village life, where the slow pace and many cafes will provide some necessary rest and recreation after an invigorating cycle stage.
 Monticello, your destination, is the village just 5 km (3 miles) above Ile-Rousse, populated with distinctively red-roofed houses on the hillside.
 From here there are excellent views across the sea and out onto the island.